-&lt;sup>10 According to the foreclosure deeds, the lots have an area of approximately 10,000 square feet.
+&lt;sup>11 According to the foreclosure deeds, the lots have an area of approximately 10,000 square feet.
 Appellees' Br., app.
-B.
+B (Foreclosure Deeds).

-[42] Title 21 GCA § 62501 allows some flexibility as to the type of sewer infrastructure best suited to a particular subdivision, but it cannot be construed to allow development of residential subdivisions with no sewers or septic systems at all.
+GCA § 62501 sets forth a list of required improvements, including sanitary sewage disposal infrastructure.
+Title 21 GCA § 62501 allows some flexibility as to the type of sewer infrastructure best suited to a particular subdivision, but it cannot be construed to allow development of residential subdivisions with no sewers or septic systems at all.
 Cf. 10 GCA § 48102 (2005) ("No building shall be occupied or used as a dwelling . . . without toilet and sewage facilities of a type required by this Chapter . . . .").
 For some types of land use, the Legislature has made clear that sewers rather than septic systems must be installed.
 Of particular relevance to the present case is the fact that in agricultural subdivisions like Gill-Baza "the minimum ten thousand (10,000) square foot lot must be connected to a public or other EPA-approved sewer system . . . ."
-21 GCA § //
+21 GCA § 62105(a) (2005).